eashanhatti/peridot/README.md

 ### STATUS NOTE

 Peridot is no longer being maintained.
-The research paper may be updated as I am suggested improvements or come up with them, but the implementation is no longer being worked on.
-My current project is [SynthML](https://github.com/eashanhatti/SynthML).

 ---